devshree/shopkid-server/README.md

 The script will:
 - Install Homebrew if not present
 - Install and start PostgreSQL
-- Set up the database and user
+- Set up the database (kids_shop) and user (kidshop)
 - Import the schema
 - Initialize Go module and install dependencies
 - Create the .env file with default database credentials
+- Start the server automatically

 ### Script Options